sunfishcode/mustang/README.md

 ## C Runtime interop

-C has a runtime, and if you wish to link with any C libraries, the C runtime needs to be initialized. `mustang` doesn't do this by default, but it does support this when the cargo feature "initialize-c-runtime" is enabled.

 To compile C code with a `*-mustang-*` target, you may need to [tell the `cc` crate which C compiler to use]; for example, for `i686-mustang-linux-gnu`, set the environment variable `CC_i686-mustang-linux-gnu` to